jeffThompson/CollisionDetection/BookMarkdownFiles/tri-point.md

 	  return false;
 	}

-This example was built on a modified version of a post on [Yo Yo Games](http://gmc.yoyogames.com/index.php?showtopic=106307).
+This example was built on a modified version of a post on [YoYo Games](http://gmc.yoyogames.com/index.php?showtopic=106307).
 If you would like to read a lengthy discussion on the merits and problems with this method, and many other suggestions, see [this thread on GameDev.net](http://www.gamedev.net/topic/295943-is-this-a-better-point-in-triangle-test-2d/).